Seb-Jimmink/MAKESensor/MAKE Infra/README.md

 Step 1.1 POSTGRES_DB= {Fill in with an desierd databse name}

-Step 1.2 POSTGRES_USER= (Fill in with an desierd database user name}
+Step 1.2 POSTGRES_USER= {Fill in with an desierd database user name}

 Step 1.3 POSTGRES_PASSWORD= {Fill in with an desierd database user password}